dwight9339/geoguessr_knowledge_graph/content/index.md

 # **🌐 Welcome!**

-This is my personal knowledge base of the world as it relates to **GeoGuessr**!
+This is my personal knowledge base of the world as it relates to **GeoGuessr**.

 ## ⚠️ Disclaimer